craigryan/fitness-passport/DESIGN.md

 # Fitness Passport GraphQL endpoint Design

-This design takes into consideration the time to market constraints, quality vs delivery trade-offs.
+This design takes into consideration time constraints, focusing on delivery, production readiness and quality over scalability.
+The current solution is limited to a single GraphQL service endpoint for member queries.

-I've outlined the key design decisions and '**TODO**' notes where required to capture the ideal target solution intended for future releases.

-The Fitness Passport service will evolve into a federated graph facade pattern, however the current solution is limited to a single GraphQL service.
+Notes marked as '**TODO**' indicate possible future (target) solution options that allow the Fitness Passport service to evolve into a federated graph facade pattern.

 This simplified implementation is monolithic with extensibility front of mind.